Skip to content

 • Hooks: Hook .json files → .github/hooks/*.json with scripts bundled

-• Collision detection: Skips local files with a warning; use --force to overwrite
+• Collision detection: Skips local files that aren’t managed by APM; use --force to overwrite

 Claude Integration (.claude/ present):